grevolution/SHModelObject/README.md

 1- Add the classes into your project

-2- sublcass your modals with `SHUserModal`
+2- sublcass your modals with `SHModalObject`

 3- initialize using the povided initializers and pass the response NSDictionary ( initWithDictionary: and other variants )